 What level is the course and do I need any particular skills?

 This course is for anyone who wishes to learn how to put this exciting technology to creative use, and is suitable for complete beginners in music technology.
 The software is availble for PC platform as well as Macs.

 You will need to be able to follow written and verbal instructions in English, engage in class discussions and take notes in English.

 How will I be taught, and will there be any work outside the class?

 Classes will generally begin with a demonstration and discussion followed by practical work.

-You will work on an individual Mac workstation to practise set themes, techniques and skills, applying these to your developing ideas and material
+You will work on your own computer to practise set themes, techniques and skills, applying these to your developing ideas and material

 You will present your work in progress regularly to the group and receive feedback, support and encouragement from your tutor throughout the course.